Welcome to successR

 Scope

 The purpose of successR is to provide a comprehensive resource for training, methodology, and computational tools around success probabilities.
-It is not meant to give the broader context of PTS assessments within Roche.
-For that we refer to the various PTS handbooks available here.
+The main focus is on data driven conditional probability (DDCP).
+However, the broader context of PTS assessments within Roche is also considered.

 The idea is that successR will be continuously updated to become a comprehensive resource.